MiningMarsh/steamos-extensions/README.md

 For documentation on how to build systemd-sysext extensions, please see here: https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html

-The rest of thos README.md will focus on the specific differences needed to use this extension system wrapper.
+The rest of this README.md will focus on the specific differences needed to use this extension system wrapper.

 ## steamos-extension-loader